 Brick taxpayers are footing the bill for the defense of a former Board of Education president over an ethics complaint filed by a former schools superintendent.

-Daniel Woska is fending off a complaint filed by former interim schools superintendent Melindo A. Persi, officials confirmed.
+Daniel Woska is fending off a by former interim schools superintendent Melindo A. Persi, officials confirmed.
 Woska is being represented in the matter by the law firm of Montenegro, Thompson, Montenegro & Genz, the firm that formerly represented the school district.
 The school board unanimously approved the representation at its March 29 regular meeting, the same night the 2011-12 proposed school budget was introduced.